XAITK/xaitk-saliency/docs/introduction.rst

    we can deduce certain aspects of the how the AI and its model behaves.

 These are illustrated in Figure 5.
-Note how the AI algorithm is obscured in the black box model.
+Note how the AI algorithm is not available for inspection in the black box model.

 .. figure:: figures/white-box-vs-black-box.png